 Born out of a personal moment of despair, she discovered that by turning the tools of her job inwards, she could make meaning out of her life’s messiness and craft a self-directed, soul-satisfying life.
 Over the last decade, Bonnie’s life briefs have saved her marriage (not once but twice), centered her parenting, propelled her career, deepened, and emboldened her sense of self.

-Based on Wan’s belief that “you cannot have it all, but you can have all that matters”, The Life Brief has evolved from an agency talk to keynotes, workshops and now, a forthcoming book.
+Based on Wan’s belief that “you cannot have it all, but you can have all that matters”, The Life Brief has evolved from an agency talk to keynotes, workshops and now, a USA Today bestselling book.
 The Life Brief: A Playbook for No Regrets Living (publishing January 16, 2024) is an essential tool for aligning your daily actions with your ambition and values.
 As a Brand Strategist turned Life Strategist, Wan not only helps companies innovate from a place of purpose, but also guides everyday people who seek to realize their potential.

 Known for her emotionally riveting, soul-stirring speaking style, Wan blends raw, personal storytelling with practical and penetrating questions to kickstart personal and professional transformation for every audience.
 She has given keynote talks at Accenture, Change.org, Google, and SXSW, and led workshops for Apple, Gwyneth Paltrow’s Goop, and Jane Goodall’s Activating Hope Summit.
 Wan’s themes of transformation, self-motivation, overcoming fears, and finding personal fulfillment.